srl-labs/containerlab/docs/cmd/deploy.md

 #### node-filter

+The local `--node-filter` flag allows users to specify a subset of topology nodes targeted by `deploy` command.
+The value of this flag is a comma-separated list of node names as they appear in the topology.

-The local `--node-filter` flag allows a user to specify a subset of nodes from the topology to deploy, instead of all (default).
-This can be useful e.g. in CI/CD test case scenarios, where resource constraints may prohibit the deployment of a full representative topology.
+When a subset of nodes is specified, containerlab will only deploy those nodes and links belonging to all selected nodes and ignore the rest.
+This can be useful e.g. in CI/CD test case scenarios, where resource constraints may prohibit the deployment of a full topology.

 ### Environment variables